What Not To Buy on Credit

 Credit cards can be good for several kinds of purchases.
 Using them for travel expenses helps you earn points or cash back incentives.
 Charging business expenses not only allows you to earn incentives but also keep track of business related expenses in one place.

 But there are certain things you shouldn’t use credit cards for.
-Most importantly, if you can’t pay off the balance in one to two, it shouldn’t be charged to your card.
+Most importantly, if you can’t pay off the balance in one to two months, you should avoid putting it on your credit card.

 The Seven Worst Things to Buy on Credit